Student Employment Opportunities

 - MUST be able to work during finals week

-- MUST have availability of at least two hour blocks of time; three hour blocks of time preferred
+- MUST have availability of at least two-hour blocks of time; three-hour blocks of time preferred

 - MUST be able to maintain high levels of confidentiality

-- MUST be able to read and speak test questions written in English in a way the average person is able to understand
+- MUST be able to read and speak test questions written in English in a way the average person is able to understand them

 Notetakers are students that are hired to take notes in their classes, for a student with a disability.
 Notetakers must attend all class sessions and provide reliable, comprehensive notes to the student.
 The notes need to be provided to the student within 24 hours after class.
 Notetakers will receive a stipend at the end of the semester for providing notes to the student.